s9w/articles/perf cpp random.md

 `mt19937`              | 2^32-1    | 182.3
 `mt19937_64`           | 2^64-1    | 181.3
 `minstd_rand`          | 2^31-2    | 164.6
+constant -> int           | -      |   3.8
+constant -> uint_fast64_t | -      |   7.7

 - Not that much of a difference between the most common engines.
 - The inclusion of `rand()` is just for comparison, keep in mind that it is not thread safe, usually has horrible numeric characteristics, and commonly (at least under mingw) only has a 15bit range.
 - Be aware that these runtimes change when plugged into an inappropriate data type. `mt19937_64` needs an `uint_fast64_t` to contain the full range.
+- The overhead for handling the array is relatively small, 2.1% and 4,3% of the runtime of the mt and mt62 calls respectively.

 ## Random bit generation
 A common requirement for random data is single random bits, for example for spins in physics.
 A naive approach for generating them would be a `dist_int(0,1)` or simply `rng()%2`.
 But that makes an expensive PRNG call every time when we only need one of the 32 or 64 bits.